 Feel like one of those tasks is taking far too long and you don’t know why?
 CPD it.

-You can take CPD courses and workshops on particular software and technologies that you struggle with, for example.
+You can take CPD courses and workshops on particular software and technologies that you struggle with.
 Anything like this can help make your work faster and easier.

-We hope this article has helped make some sense of CPD training and given you some guidance on how you can build a learning path that works for you.
-Remember to think about exactly what you want from your training and pick courses that will deliver the best results.
+We hope this article has helped make some sense of CPD training.
+It should have given you some guidance on how you can build a learning path that works for you.
+Remember to think about exactly what you want from your training, and pick courses that will deliver the best results.
 If you’re still not sure where to begin, take a look at our blog on creating a CPD plan.

 And, of course, CPD isn’t the only way to upskill as an assessor.
 Take a look at our Tutor Training, EPA, IQA and Business Growth courses – all of which can be used to help you grow in your role and stand out as an employee.